-Of all the areas included in the right-of-way of the New Bridge for the St. Lawrence, the soils near the St. Lawrence shore of Montreal Island to the west of Technoparc Montreal potentially represent the most complex environmental conditions by far.
+Of all the areas included in the footprint of the New Bridge for the St. Lawrence, the soils near the St. Lawrence shore of Montreal Island to the west of the Pointe-Saint-Charles Technoparc potentially represent the most complex environmental conditions by far.
 These soils contain earth fill and waste materials up to 12 m thick that were placed in the course of the operation of various riverside dumps spanning a period of 100 years (1864-1965).